bjt-user/Linux/audio.md

 and print some info about it on the screen.\
 See `man speaker-test` for more.

-There is also the package `alsa-topology-utils` which might be helpful somehow.
+There is also the package `alsa-topology-utils` which provides the command `alsatplg`.

 #### configuration